Archive for the ‘Investment Properties’ Category

 What about right now in the marketplace?
 Are we once again in the trend of a couple years of soft prices followed by a decade of increases?
 Are prices going to continue to fall before they recover as they did in the 1980s and 1990s?
 Is now a good or bad time to buy and sell?
 Hard to predict and impossible to know.
 This is, of course, exactly what makes real estate interesting!

 Interested in learning more about the real estate market in Spruce Grove, Stony Plain, Parkland County or the Edmonton area?
-Contact Barry today!
+Phone me at 780-910-9669, email me at barry@barryt.ca, or contact me here.

 What is a Market Evaluation?